akasumitlamba/QuickClip-NotepadClipboard/README.md

 ## Important message ⚠️ Update: V1.3 Delayed

-The release of V1.3 has been postponed to end of may due to the critical V1.2.5 update, which delivers an essential security patch to safeguard user data.
-Additionally, this update introduces significant quality-of-life improvements, ensuring a more secure and seamless experience.
+The release of V1.3 has been postponed to end of may due to V1.2.5 update, which delivers significant quality-of-life improvements, ensuring a more secure and seamless experience.

 # QuickClip - Notepad Clipboard